ipeirotis/introduction-to-databases/README.md

 * Attribute-level functions: NULL functions, date functions, etc.
 * Activity: Find People that Live in "New York" (exploration for data cleaning)

+* TODO: Create videos for CASE WHEN, Null Functions, Date Functions
+* TODO: Create separate slides for Null Functions and for Date Functions

 ### Session 4: JOIN queries